HotCakeX/Harden-Windows-Security/Rationale.md

 2. Checking and Auditing the Compliance of the system with the hardening measures
 3. Removing the hardening measures described in the [Readme](https://github.com/HotCakeX/Harden-Windows-Security)

-Use the Harden Windows Security module to secure your personal devices against the majority of advanced threats.
+Use the Harden Windows Security module to secure your personal and enterprise devices against the majority of advanced threats.

-The module is suitable to be used by everyone, as long as your device is not managed, for example by a Domain Controller or as part of the [Microsoft Entra ID](https://www.microsoft.com/en-gb/security/business/microsoft-entra), because those devices are already controlled in different manners and different set of policies are applied to them.
+The module is suitable to be used by everyone.

+If you are a personal user, you can use the Harden Windows Security to harden your Operation System, check its security score or undo the hardening.

+If you are an enterprise user or admin, you can use the [provided Intune security policies](https://github.com/HotCakeX/Harden-Windows-Security/tree/main/Intune%20Files) from this repository and apply them from your Intune Portal to all of your workstations using [Microsoft Graph API](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Microsoft-Graph-Explorer-and-API-Basics).
+You can then use the module to verify the compliance of the workstations against the applied policies and receive a security score.

 It uses the same security features built into your device and Windows operating system to fine-tune it towards the highest security and locked-down state.